Central to Understanding Universal Behavior.

 Integrates intensive study of Physics, Engineering, and Mathematics to provide a strong applied and analytical skill-set for areas such as aerospace, materials science, nanotechnology, renewable energy systems, photonics, and microelectronics.
 Program prepares students for employment or graduate study in any of these areas of innovation.

-Physics, finance and economics have had a long history together.
-Many theories used in Finance and Economics were derived by physicists.
+Physics, finance, and economics have had a long history together.
+Many theories used in finance and economics were derived by physicists.
 For example, a co-recipient of the first Nobel Prize in Economic Science in 1969 was a physicist.
-Today, the world of Finance and Economics, from Wall Street to Insurance companies, seeks physicists and others with strong analytical skills, known as quants, to fill their need for quantitative analysis.
-In addition to the traditional career of physicists in research, education, and engineering, the Finance Concentration prepares students to work in financial institutions, or pursue graduate studies in Finance, Economics, and Law, and for careers in finance related areas.
+Today, the world of finance and economics, seeks physicists and others with strong analytical skills, known as quants, to fill their need for quantitative analysis.
+In addition to traditional careers in research, education, and engineering, the Finance Concentration prepares students to work in institutions or related areas, institutions, or pursue graduate studies in Finance, Economics, and Law.